IDislikeChair/interviewer-boi/README.md

 ## Setup

 For windows user, there is an `.exe` file provided.
+See [Release](https://github.com/IDislikeChair/interviewer-boi/releases/latest).

 TO DO !